OnlyFans KPI Framework: The 15 Metrics Every Agency Should Track Daily

 Of subscribers who joined 30 days ago, what percentage are still active?
 This is your churn early-warning system.
 If 30-day retention drops, you’ll feel it in revenue 30–60 days later.
 By the time you see the revenue impact, you’ve already lost the fans.

 Benchmark: 65–80% is healthy for managed creators.
-Below 60% is a signal that either the onboarding experience is failing (first-month engagement is weak) or the subscriber acquisition is low-quality (promo subs who were never going to convert long-term).
+Below 60% signals that either the onboarding experience is failing or subscriber acquisition is low-quality — promo subs who were never going to convert long-term.

 6. Churn Rate (Monthly)

-Related to retention but distinct: what percentage of your existing subscriber base cancels in a given month?
-You want this number stable or declining.
+What percentage of your existing subscriber base cancels in a given month?
 A rising churn rate while subscriber count holds steady usually means you’re acquiring as fast as you’re losing — expensive and unsustainable.

 Benchmark: 8–15% monthly churn is typical.
 Below 8% is exceptional — usually a creator with a very strong personal brand and high community belonging.
-Above 20% is a crisis-level signal.
+Above 20% is a crisis-level signal that demands same-day attention.

 7. Reactivation Rate

 What percentage of churned subscribers re-subscribe within 90 days?
-This is an undertracked metric that reveals the quality of your win-back sequences and tells you something important about why fans left.
-High reactivation rates usually mean the churn was price-sensitive (they left during a price increase and came back when you ran a promo) rather than content-sensitive (they left because they were dissatisfied and stayed gone).
+High reactivation rates usually mean the churn was price-sensitive rather than content-sensitive.
+They left during a price increase and came back when you ran a promo.
+Low reactivation means they left because they were dissatisfied — and they stayed gone.

 Category 3: Engagement Metrics